BEYOND THE HEADLINES:

 BY NF STUDIO

-Despite the fact that the Muslims in the US now number at least 3.45 million, other American groups still demonstrate little understanding of Muslim ethnicities, cultures, or worldviews.
+Despite the fact that the Muslims in the US now number at least 3.45 million, most Americans still know very little about them.
 Worse, perceptions of Muslims have been heavily distorted and politicized in recent years, and at least 48% of Muslim Americans have reported experiencing discrimination in some form.

-Because discrimination is often rooted in misinformation and misperception, education and fact-checking are key in eliminating it—as are compassion, kindness, and neighborly faith.
-The next time you hear someone perpetuating a myth or stereotype about Muslim Americans, you can help them and your Muslim neighbors by sharing information that many people may not know.
+Because discrimination is often rooted in misinformation and misperception, education and fact-checking are key in eliminating it—as are compassion, kindness, and having a "neighborly faith."
+The next time you hear someone perpetuating a myth or stereotype about Muslim Americans, you can help them and your Muslim neighbors by sharing helpful facts that many people may not know.

 7 Things to Know About American Muslims